A Second Opinion Improves the Odds for a Correct Diagnosis So you avoid the the wrong diagnosis

 Click here to watch a video about a failed shoulder surgery that was successfully repaired.

-Surgical Mistakes that Shouldn’t Happen
+Surgical Mistakes that Shouldn’t Happen with wrong diagnosis

 Both the internet and doctors have a significant rate of error when it comes to getting the correct diagnosis.
 Further complicating the issue are reports like this one from Medical News Today: Events that should never occur in surgery (“never events”) happen at least 4,000 times a year in the U.S. according to research from Johns Hopkins University.